Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 To fork a repo, go to the repository main page, then click the `Fork` button to the left of the `Star` button (upper right).
 I'm going to use the <a href="https://github.com/freeCodeCamp/freeCodeCamp" target="_blank">freeCodeCamp repo</a> as an example.

+You will be taken a page where you can rename the fork but leave it as is and click _Create fork_.
+You will be redirected to your account for the repository with the note "_forked from user/repo-name_".

 After you fork a repo, open up a terminal with Git Bash and navigate to the folder where you want the cloned repo.
 Then enter the following commands:

 ```bash